mcgarrah/usda_fdc_python/docs/user/examples.rst

 Examples
 ========

-This section provides detailed examples of how to use the USDA FDC Python Client library.
-All example scripts can be found in the ``examples`` directory of the repository.
+The USDA FDC Python Client includes several example scripts demonstrating how to use the library.

 Basic Examples
 ------------